ForkLift 4.5.0

 What's New:

-- Fixes a text wrapping issue in the Sidebar on macOS Tahoe 26
+- Fixes the placement of the Tags pop-over on macOS Tahoe

 - Numerous minor fixes and improvements